thecwlzone/thecwlzone-2.0/content/professional.markdown

 ### Boecore

-[Boecore][Boecore]{:target="_blank"} operates in the DoD arena, and I helped develop BoBCAT - a Rails 2 application for automating and tracking the DIACAP compliance and Information Assurance activities required by the Missile Defense Agency.
+[Boecore][Boecore]{:target="_blank"} does business as a DoD contractor, and I helped develop BoBCAT - a Rails 2 application for automating and tracking the DIACAP compliance and Information Assurance activities required by the Missile Defense Agency.
 This was a classified project, but you can view some high level details [here](http://www.boecore.com/resources/Capabilities/Capabilities/Cyber---0810.pdf){:target="_blank"} (PDF file).
 </div>
 {::options parse_block_html="false" /}